Piero Capponi: Biography

-The Florentine republic was willing to pay him a large sum of money, but in settling the amount further disagreements arose.
+The Florentine republic was willing to pay the French monarch a large sum of money, but in settling the amount further disagreements arose.
 Charles finally presented an ultimatum to the Council of the Signoria, and if his demands were declined, he threatened Then we shall sound our trumpets.
 An angered Capponi ripped up the written demands before the King himself, and replied And we shall toll our bells.
 Charles, who did not relish the idea of house-to-house fighting, moderated his demands and concluded a more equitable treaty with the republic.
 The final treaty ultimately did not insist on Pisan independence from Florence or on a reimposition of the expelled Medici.
 The total payment was reduced and split into allotments over a year.

 On November 28 Charles VIII departed Florence, and Capponi was appointed to reform the government of Florence.
 But being more at home in the camp than in the council chamber, he was glad of the opportunity of leading the armies of the republic against the Pisan rebels.
-He proved a most capable general, but while besieging the castle of Soiana, he was killed on the 25 September 1496.
+He proved a most capable general, but while besieging the castle of Soiana, he was killed on 25 September 1496.
 His death was greatly regretted, for the Florentines recognized in him their ablest statesman and warrior.

 Piero's son, Niccolò Capponi, was elected Gonfaloniero di Giustizia in 1527, but died in 1529, after the Medici restoration.